 How To Become A Behavior Analyst

-However, it would be erroneous to think that behavior analysts only work with autistic children.
+Behavior analysts do more than just work with autistic children.
 They are also hired by government agencies to look at ways to prevent violence and by companies to determine the measures that can be implemented to enhance employee productivity and boost morale in the workplace.

 Why Become A Behavior Analyst